 Most people looking at fire science college programs have some experience working with a fire department.
 Most training is at the undergraduate level, though graduate programs do exist.
 Interested individuals should seek accredited programs for all program types.

-Potential students might also want to consider colleges and universities with online or distance-learning programs designed to accommodate those employed in emergency services with non-traditional work schedules.
+- Potential students may want to inquire into online or distance-learning programs designed to accommodate those employed in emergency services.

 Associate's Degree in Fire Science

 A 2-year fire science program prepares students to take on the administrative functions of a firefighting team.
 Those who embark on this career path are usually already working firefighters or emergency response team members who are seeking career advancement.
 Graduates may come away with an Associate of Science or Associate of Applied Science in Fire Science or Fire Technology.